selsamman/amorphic-docs/_posts/2014-01-01-intro-drpatient1.md

 * **uses** a function to declare usage of other templates.  **uses** is passed the file name of the template and the template name itself

-In this case we declare our usage of a stock base controller and the various templates that consitute the principal entities for our demo which is known as the "model".
+Within this initialization function we declare our usage of a stock base controller (**BaseController**) and the various templates that we need for our "model" (**Doctor**, **.
 Finally we create our **Controller** template by extending the base controller.
 This gives our controller all of the properties and methods of the base controller and let's us add our own properties and methods.
 A few of these we just excercised in our demo:

    doctorName:     {type: String},